SherG/tester1/site/content/post/5-star-reviews.md

 Please feel free to call me at my studio at [(609) 462-7722](<tel: 6094627722>) with any questions; but I recommend Francisco without hesitation."

 – _Bill DeSimone, Owner, <a href="http://optimalexercisenj.com/index.html" target="blank">Optimal Exercise Personal Training Studio</a>_

+##  __

+## "the best"

+"I can not speak more highly of the personal fitness training provided by Francisco – he's the best trainer I've ever had by far.

+Francisco is passionate, intelligent and knowledgeable about fitness, health and nutrition.

+He's also wonderfully supportive, sensitive and patient – yet firm and disciplined – in his approach to working with clients.

+He delivers information, attention and guidance with a confident and gentle manner that balances wit, humor, encouragement and drive in a quest to get the best results he can for his clients.

+I was so impressed with Francisco's personal training that I recommended him to my wife and daughter, and they love him too.
+It's hard to say anything better than that."

+_– Gerald Grossman_